winglang/playground/apps/tour/src/tutorials/resource/bucket/02-tutorial.md

 }
 ```

-Once you add this code to `exampleCode` and execute it, you should see the two files presented
+Add this code to exampleCode and execute it.
+The names of your two files should
-in the logs.
+now be displayed in the logs.

 ### Deleting files

-After running the above code the bucket should contain 2 files `file.txt` and `file.json`.
+After executing the previous code, your bucket should contain two files: `file.txt`
-Make sure that this is the case, by clicking on the simulator `cloud.Bucket` resource and seeing the files.
+and `file.json`.
+You can confirm this by clicking on the `cloud.Bucket` resource in
+the simulator and checking the files in the right panel.

-The following code deletes `file.txt`, add it to the relevant TODO in the editor:
+To delete file.txt, add the following code to the corresponding TODO in the editor:

 ```wing
 bucket.delete("file.txt");
 ```

-Run the code and examine `cloud.Bucket` again in the simulator, you should only see `file.json`.
+After running the code, check `cloud.Bucket` again in the simulator.
+You should now
+only see `file.json`.